 We tried out a LOT of different bottles to find one our daughter would take to and by far our best buy was these self sterlilising bottles from MAM.
 You can just add water and pop them in the microwave to sterilise, so we don’t need a steriliser and they save a lot of faffing around.
 I love them.

-Sign up to baby clubs for freebies and discounts.
+Save money having a baby by signing up to baby clubs for freebies and discounts.

 If you sign up to baby clubs you can get discounts and vouchers for a lot of baby items, and waiting for a sale means you can often save more.
 These can definitely help you lower the cost of having a baby.
 For example, with the boots parenting club I was sent a voucher for £35 off prams and pushchairs, which I was then able to use in conjunction with a 10% off baby event sale.
 Looking for the right pram in itself can be a bit overwhelming, there are some prams that honestly cost more (a lot more even) than my first car!
 For us personally, spending so much money on a pram just seemed both excessive and unrealistic.
 We opted for something that was easy to push and steer, had a reasonably big basket, and didn’t cost the earth.